 Certain requirements must be met in order to be entitled to part-time work during parental leave.
 The employee must:

 In addition, there must be no urgent operational reasons against the part-time position.
-This would be the case, for example, if the company were to get into financial difficulties as a result.
+This would be the case, for example, if the company would get into financial difficulties as a result.

 Part-time work can be agreed between the employee and employer even if the requirements are not met.

-The weekly working time must be between 15 and 32 working hours per month.
-How and when the working time is used can be agreed individually.
+The weekly working hours must be between 15 and 32 hours per month.
+How and when the working hours are used can be agreed individually.
 It is not necessary to work the same number of hours every week.

 Incidentally, you are also entitled to normal leave during part-time parental leave.
-This is calculated as normal from the percentage of a full-time position.
-If the part-time work corresponds to 50% of the working hours of a full-time position, the employee is also entitled to 50% of the corresponding vacation days.
+This is calculated as normal based on the percentage of a full-time position.
+So if the part-time work corresponds to 50% of the working hours of a full-time position, you are also entitled to 50% of the corresponding vacation days.

 Advantages and disadvantages of part-time work during parental leave

 Although parental leave is primarily intended to give parents time with their children, it can make sense to continue working part-time.
-This keeps you in the flow, so to speak, and prevents you from losing touch with the company.
+This allows you to stay in the flow, so to speak, and not lose touch with the company.

 Basically, the part-time position during parental leave can be used in the same way as bridging part-time work.
-From full-time to part-time and from there back to full-time.
-So apart from the reduced working hours, nothing will change.
+You go from full-time to part-time and from there back to full-time.
+So apart from the reduced working hours, nothing changes.

 During parental leave, special protection against dismissal applies, which remains in place even during part-time employment.

 The major disadvantage of part-time work during parental leave is the financial aspect.
-Basically, the part-time position is not financially worthwhile.
-The earnings are usually offset in full against the parental allowance and deducted accordingly.
+Basically, part-time work is not financially worthwhile.
+The earnings are usually offset in full against the parental allowance and deducted from the position accordingly.

 It is only really worthwhile financially if the net earnings from the part-time job are well above the maximum rate for basic parental allowance of EUR 1,800.00 per month.